ee-forge/lv_logger/README.md

 	member_id (logged in user)
 	remote_ip (logged in users IP)

-This plugin was inspired by the need to log downloads when PDF's were being created dynamically from an EE template.
+This plugin was inspired by the need to log downloads when PDFs were being created dynamically from an EE template.